suchangv/route-interceptor/readme.md

   It will register a object \_location into window, and transform all your code location.href to \_location.href location.replace to \_location.replace, only support intercept location.href and location.replace, don't transform other location property.

-  > Can't support esbuild-loader, because esbuild transform api don't support plugin.
+  > Can't support esbuild-loader, because esbuild transform api does't support plugin.

 ### intercept